HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Testing/Testing.md

 ### **<br/>What are the objectives of Software testing?**
   - The primary objective is to find and fix any defects or bugs in the software.
-  - To ensure the desired functionality, performance, security, usability, and positive user experience.
+  - To ensure the desired quality in terms of functionality, performance, security, usability, and positive user experience.

 ### **<br/>Alpha testing**
 Alpha testing is software testing conducted by the development team or a designated internal test group.
 It typically occurs early in the development process and focuses on ensuring that the software functions as intended and meets the specified requirements.